keenlabs/capillary/README.md

 Wanna run it?
 Awesome!
 This is a [Play Framework](http://www.playframework.com/) app so it works the way all other Play apps do:

 ```
-$ ./activator
-[capillary] $ dist
+$ sbt universal:package-zip-tarball
 … lots of crazy computer talk …
-[info] Done packaging.
-[info]
-[info] Your package is ready in /Users/gphat/src/capillary/target/universal/capillary-1.1.zip
-[info]
 [success] Total time: 4 s, completed Aug 8, 2014 2:04:06 PM
 ```
+You should find a tarball at `target/universal/capillary-VERSION.tgz`.

-That there zip file can be unzipperated (or whatever the technical term is for that) and run like so:
+That there tgz file can be untarballerated (or whatever the technical term is for that) and run like so:
 ```
-unzip capillary-1.1.zip
+tar xzf capillary-1.2.tgz
-cd capillary-1.1
+cd capillary-1.2
 bin/capillary
 Play server process ID is 24223
 [info] play - Application started (Prod)